 Kathy is registered through AHPRA and regularly attends professional development courses and seminars to further refine her skills and keep up-to-date with current practice.
 She holds a current First Aid Certificate, CPR qualification, and Working With Children Checks.

 When she’s not working, Kathy enjoys spending time with her family, curling up with a good book, painting with acrylics or watercolours, and working on her garden.

 About Alexandra Newmarch

 Alexandra Newmarch is a Registered Psychologist with a Bachelor of Arts (Psychology), a Post-Graduate Certificate in Grief, Loss and Trauma Counselling, and a Post-Graduate Certificate in Art and Play Therapy.
 She has completed workshops in art therapy, clay therapy, suicide intervention, pregnancy counselling, and working with complex trauma.
 Alexandra has worked with kids and adults experiencing a range of difficulties, including anxiety, anger management, behavioural issues, low self-esteem, grief, personality disorders, and family breakdowns.
 As a former Third Culture Kid herself, she is especially passionate about working with Third Culture Kids/Adult Third Culture Kids.
 She has previously worked part-time as a school counsellor at a couple of different schools in the wider Sydney area.

 Alexandra works from a Client-Centred approach, and enjoys using a variety of techniques with clients, adapting interventions according to their changing needs, strengths, and interests.
 She especially loves using the expressive arts in therapy (like writing, sand, and art), and the lightbulb moment that happens when something a client’s been struggling with suddenly just clicks into place.
 She is endlessly amazed by the creativity and determination with which both small and grown-up people find ways to overcome their struggles and recreate their lives.

-When she’s not working, Alexandra enjoys hanging out with her husband and kids, writing stories and poetry, throwing herself into various creative projects, reading, and drinking Pepsi Max.
+When she’s not working, Alexandra enjoys hanging out with her husband and young kids, writing stories and poetry, throwing herself with great enthusiasm into various creative projects, and reading.

 Although the particular modalities and activities used in session do vary depending on the client’s needs and interests, both Kathy and Alexandra always work from a person-centred, trauma-informed, neuroscience-based perspective.
 For more information, and to make an appointment, see our contact page.